 In the nonprofit sector, the ones who pay for the services are not the recipients.
 Therefore, the spenders do not know the needs of the ones receiving the services.
 Try to facilitate ways to enhance the understanding amongst these spenders and recipients during times of crisis.

-To overcome the challenges of the pandemic, it would be a good idea to collaborate with other charitable and nonprofit organisations.
+To overcome the challenges of the pandemic, it would be a good idea to collaborate with other charitable and nonprofit organizations.
 After all, you must always keep the interest of the community you serve as your top priority.
-Supporting other organisations like yourself and organisation volunteering activities in a joint-venture can help both.
+Supporting other organizations like yourself and organization volunteering activities in a joint-venture can help both.